As usual, with half my brain tied behind my back, just to make it fair.

 They've identified him now.

-They've don't have his name in front of me, but they've identified him.
+I don't have his name in front of me, but they've identified him.

 The failure exposed a major gap in a system that's supposed to keep the direst of diseases from crossing the borders.

-Dr. Martin Setrin of the Centers for Disease Control and Prevention said it's regretful.
+Dr. Martin Setron of the Centers for Disease Control and Prevention said, it's regretful we weren't able to stop that.

-Uh talking about how the man fled when U.S. health officials tracked him down in Rome and told him not to get on an airplane.
+Talk about how the man fled when U.S. health officials tracked him down in Rome and told him not to get on an airplane.

-Now, the big question here is if we can't stop this, and the guy's on the no-fly list.
+Now, the big question here is if we can't stop this and the guys on the no-fly list.

 I know it.